benjam110/Ben-U-IST-Portfolio/README.md

 # Ben-U-IST-Portfolio
 Hello there!
 I'm Ben.
 This is an Intro to Software Technology portfolio that I made.
 It is for my Intro to Software Technology course at [McIntosh High School](https://www.fcboe.org/mhs).
+We are using GitHub for things and stuff because we kind of need to know how to do that.

 ## Contents
 - [Resume](RESUME.md)